Texas Cooking Logo

 June may seem an unlikely month to present a how-to piece on making your own chili powder.
 Sure, there are lots of us who love chili year round, but many people really don't think about chili, especially making it, until the heat of summer has tapered off, and a nip is in the air.

-When it comes to something as seemingly superfluous as making your own chili powder, after the McCormick people have gone to the trouble of putting all those little bottles on the supermarket shelf, you need some lead time to turn the whole idea over in your mind.
+When it comes to something as seemingly superfluous as making your own chili powder, after the McCormick people have gone to the trouble of putting all those little bottles of chili powder on the supermarket shelf, you need some lead time to turn the whole idea over in your mind.

 I'm not going to spend much time talking you into it.
 It's not hard to do.
 You don't need any special equipment.
 It's fun.
 And you end up with an incredibly good, fresh, unadulterated chili powder that will (excuse me, McCormick) put all those little bottles to shame.
 Not only that but, once you learn how to turn dried chiles into chili powder, you can keep a stock of your favorite chiles on hand to use whenever you wish, even if you live in an area where chiles are not readily available.